WESTMORLAND CRICKET LEAGUE RULES 2022

 Each of the League Officials, the Chairman of the Disciplinary Committee and the Junior Section Administration may be paid an honorarium which shall be decided by the members clubs at the Senior Annual General Meeting.

-a The Affairs of the Senior & Junior Leagues shall be controlled by the Management Committee which shall meet at least three times in each year and shall consist of President, Vice President, Hon.
+3a The Affairs of the Senior & Junior Leagues shall be controlled by the Management Committee which shall meet at least three times in each year and shall consist of President, Vice President, Hon.
 Secretary, Hon.
-Treasurer, and Hon League Welfare Officer, representative of the local branch of the ECBACO and Representative from the Junior Section, together with nine elected representatives to be nominated from the clubs in membership of the League.
+Treasurer, and Hon League Safeguarding Officer, representative of the local branch of the ECBACO and Representative from the Junior Section, together with nine elected representatives to be nominated from the clubs in membership of the League.
 These representatives shall be elected for a one year period and will retire annually, but will be eligible for re-election.
-The representative to the County board shall report to the Management Committee at least twice a year.

-If for any reason an elected representative is unable to fulfil his/her commitment to the Management Committee, they shall have the power to co-opt a replacement, until the next AGM, at which time an election will take place for the remainder of the term.
+If for any reason an elected representative is unable to fulfil his/her commitment to the Management Committee, it shall have the power to co-opt a replacement, until the next AGM, at which time an election will take place.

 Five members. including Chairman or Secretary shall constitute a quorum.